I would like to recommend the above-titled article by Russell Shorto, published in the New York Times on 31 July 2011.

 Liaisons come with the good and the bad.
 Ask any American about the Chinese giant, now fully awake and kicking.
 Products, Made in China, are now anathema for millions of Americans who have lost their jobs to China.
 Still, American consumers expect more for less.
 To remain competitive, American companies are doing more with less: increasing their productivity by draining the blood of their lean workforce.

 We want to have it all: gain without pain.
 Something’s gotta give.

 From atop the five-foot-high granite wall protecting Georgetown, capital of Guyana, from the forces of the sea, I used to gaze across the muddy brown waters of the North Atlantic Ocean.
 I was born a coastlander.
 My breath synchronized with the rise and fall of the waters.
-Beyond the horizon lay Europe from whence came the ancestors of my maternal grandmother.
+Beyond the horizon lay Europe from whence came the ancestors of my maternal and paternal grandmothers.